The Legend of Lincoln Mill

 Construction has since been halted and the mill is under investigation.

-Viktor Kane inherited his grandfather’s textile mill in the 1920s.
-To save the mill from bankruptcy, he began implementing questionable policies.
-Mandates were implemented and workers were gaslighted into following them.
-Kane introduced what he called the Human Efficiency Program—a system of monitoring and optimizing worker output.
+To “save” the local textile industry, Kane implemented questionable policies that preyed on the desperation of his workforce.
+Kane introduced what he called the Labor Efficiency Program—a system of monitoring and optimizing worker output.
 Promises of higher pay and shorter shifts lured in desperate laborers.
 But the reality was far more sinister.
-Workers who faltered, became ill, injured, or simply slowed with fatigue–were quietly removed from the factory floor and escorted to the infirmary or first aid area, located in the basement.
+Laborers who faltered, became ill, injured, or simply slowed with fatigue–were quietly removed from the mill floor and escorted to the infirmary first aid area, located in the basement.

 When the side effects became too severe; causing seizures, hallucinations, or complete psychological breakdown–these workers were taken deeper in the basement, to a place known as The Chamber.

 Hidden beyond the infirmary, the Chamber was a grotesque theater of suffering.
-Discarded subjects were hung up in the Hall of Puppets or burned to death in the Dye bath.
+Discarded subjects were hung up in the Hall of Puppets or sent to the Dye bath.
 Some were even suspended from the rafters by chains and wires, their bodies contorted like marionettes.
 It was said that Kane visited often, admiring his “creations” as if they were part of some grand artistic experiment.
-Those who finally succumbed to the torment were unceremoniously disposed of.
+Those who finally succumbed to the torment were disposed of.

 Kane didn’t operate alone.